 It’s up to you and depends on what your aims of care are.
 After patients get the relief they want, many choose to continue with some type of follow up care to prevent relapse and improve.
 These patients come to their appointments feeling well.
 Follow up visits are used to pick up problems at the early stage before they become serious and provide treatment and self-help exercises to solve problems.

 As you continue to progress and learn to look after yourself better, the time between the follow up visits increases.
 Most people find their natural frequency of visits determined by their life stresses and how effective they are in keeping healthy.
 Usual frequency is 4 – 6 times per year, whereas some people need more regular visits (8-12 per year) and some people are fit enough to come in 2-3 times per year.
 Our job is to offer the very best care and your job is to decide how much of it you want.

 Clinical experience suggests that individuals with chronic conditions such as degenerative joint disease (osteoarthritis) or recurrent neck pain, back pain or headaches may experience less frequent and less severe symptoms when under regular chiropractic care.
-This also applies to individuals in highly stressful situations and those who experience repetitive physical and postural strain from their daily activities.
+Stressful life situations, repetitive physical and postural strain from daily activities can also increase tension in the joints and muscles, which chiropractic care can help you manage.
 Whether on-going chiropractic treatment can prevent back pain from occurring in the first place, or prevent a previous condition from re-occurring, requires further study.